ugorji/go-common/errorutil/README.md

 # go-common/errorutil

-This repository contains the `go-common/errorutil` library (or command).
+This repository contains the `go-common/errorutil` library.

 To install: